Julia Marlowe: Sothern and later years

 In 1904, she began an extremely successful partnership with actor E. H. Sothern, beginning with their appearances in the title roles in Romeo and Juliet, Beatrice and Benedick in Much Ado About Nothing, and the leads in Hamlet.
 They toured all over the U.S. in these plays, adding The Taming of the Shrew, The Merchant of Venice and Twelfth Night to their repertoire in 1905.
 Unhappy with their compensation from their manager, Charles Frohman, they continued under the management of the Shubert Brothers, from then on receiving a percentage of the profits.
 In 1906, together with Sothern, she played the title character in Percy MacKaye's Jeanne d'Arc, Salome in Sudermann's John the Baptist and Rautendelein in The Sunken Bell, receiving favorable reviews.

 After another season in New York and then on tour, Sothern, Marlowe and their company crossed the Atlantic to play in London.
 They were unable to attract audiences in England, however, and returned to America after a season.
 Back in the U.S., they presented Shakespeare at affordable prices at the Academy of Music in New York, allowing audiences who had not previously been able to afford their productions to see them.
 Marlowe and Sothern dissolved their company and formed separate companies for a time.
 She played in J. B. Fagan's Gloria, in Romeo and Juliet and in As You Like It.
 In 1908, she played Yvette in Mary Johnston's verse play The Goddess of Reason.

 At the end of 1909, Sothern and Marlowe reunited in Antony and Cleopatra.
 In 1910, they toured in Macbeth, receiving enthusiastic notices and bringing the production to New York where it was a hit.

 They continued to tour their Shakespearean repertoire, playing special performances of the plays for schoolchildren.
 Marlowe and Sothern married in 1911.
 The couple made eleven phonograph recordings for the Victor company in 1920–1921.
 These recordings are presumably the only recorded evidence of Marlowe's voice today.
 After more touring with Sothern in Shakespeare, the two brought their production of The Merchant of Venice to New York in 1921.
 Soon afterwards, Marlowe's health was failing, and she retired in 1924.
 After Sothern's death in 1933, Marlowe became somewhat of a recluse.
 She occasionally visited close friends like ailing playwright Edward Sheldon.
 In 1923, she received an honorary doctorate from George Washington University, and another in 1943 from Columbia University.

 Feminism

 Marlowe was highly engaged as a feminist.
 She fought for women's right to vote.

 Death

-Marlowe died in 1950 in New York City at the age of 85.
+Marlowe died on November 12, 1950, in New York City, aged 85.
 She had no children.